CoAxLab/CBGTPy/README.md

    * Xcode (Mac users)
    * CLT  (Mac users)

-   * Xcode and CLT (for mac users) can be installed by running this on the command line:
+Xcode and CLT (for Mac users) can be installed by running this on the command line:

    	$ xcode-select --install

-   * gcc for mac users can be installed by running this on commad line:
+gcc for Mac users can be installed by running this on commad line:

      	$ brew install gcc

 ## Install conda on your machine.